i-am-bee/beeai-infra/README.md

 ## Pre-requisites

-- We operate whithin `beeai` namespace.
+- We operate within `beeai` namespace.
 - Images are pulled from private github packages.
 Configure `ghcr-secret` secret, it will be used as `ImagePullSecret`.

 ## Deployment